 Employers who are eligible for profit tax returns e-filing service and choose to do so will be given a 2-week extension from the default due date.

 Need some help with this?
-We can help you with incorporating your business in Hong Kong from anywhere in the world, along with any questions you may have on MPF.
+We can assist you with incorporating your business in Hong Kong from anywhere in the world, along with any questions you may have on MPF.

 Useful MPF Sites for Employers